codedevotional/articles/naming.md

 Should you need to change how the name is formatted in response to upstream data changes or new application requirements, the impact of the implementation will be constrained to the internals of the function.
 The name will continue to be appropriate and no dependents will be forced to change.

 In terms of the Open Closed Principle, the code is more open to the change.
 For example, a new requirement to add a salutation would only necessitate changes to implementation internals, no API-breaking name change would be necessary.

-**GUIDELINE 4: Choose names from your application domain**
+By increasing the level of abstraction, you have created an approprate and resilient function name.

+**GUIDELINE: Name functions one level of abstraction higher than their implementation**

+### Climb higher: ask a friend for stability

 When you seriously consider function names, it's not uncommon to come up with several candidates that seem equally viable.
 In those cases, break the tie by choosing words that your customers and product team use.
+In other words, when you're not sure, ask others for help.
+Just as you might ask a friend to stabilize the ladder while you climb that one rung higher to reach the work you need to do, asking for help in naming has a stabilizing effect on code.
-It reduces mental friction when the vocabulary of your conversations matches the words you see on the screen when writing code.

-Translating person-speak to code-speak is just one more bit of mental friction (and extra cost) you'd do best to avoid.
-In this spirit, it can be helpful, especially to newer programmers on your team, to maintain a glossary of terms for your application.
+Application lexicons arise from conversations.
+It reduces mental friction when the vocabulary of your team matches the words you see on the screen in your text editor.
+Without having to translate person-speak to code-speak, you remove just one more bit of mental processing you'd do best to avoid.
+Agreeing on names reduces the overall organizational cost of writing software.
+In this spirit, it can be helpful, especially for newcomers on your team, to maintain a glossary of terms for your application.

+**GUIDELINE: Choose names from your application lexicon**

 ## Climb up and down the ladder

-Does software design really demand this level of attention to detail, this careful weighing between names for something as unremarkable and ordinary as a single function?
+Does software design really demand this level of attention to detail, this careful weighing of names for something as unremarkable and ordinary as a single function?
 If you want to do your best work, yes, it does.
 Names matter.
-Attention to details matter.
+Attention to details matters.
 Writing software is about more than just getting something to work.
 At an abstract level, it's an expression of thought and communication, like writing, like speaking, like relationship-building.
-Your thoughtfulness around names will be rewarded.
+Your thoughtfulness around names will pay off.

-A literal function name indicates that you know what a function does but may not have considered what it means.
+A literal function name indicates that you know what a function does but may not have considered what it means or how it's perceived by others who use it.
 When your internal and external dialog spans multiple levels of the Abstraction Ladder, you become open to the full breadth of understanding that categorical thinking bestows.
 That deeper understanding leads to better code, in every way.

-You have guidelines for improving names in your code.
-Your code will be better for following these guidelines.
+You have guidelines for improving names and your code will be better for following them.
 But how do you help others improve?
 How do you spread value throughout your organization?
 Part 2 of this article will explore those questions and offer advice about naming classes and modules.

 The ideas and techniques in this article rely and expand upon the content in the [99 Bottles of OOP book](https://99bottlesofoop.com) and [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses).
 The second edition of the 99 Bottles book is in the works!
-It will contain about 50% more content than the first edition.
-Now when you buy the first edition of the book, you get a free upgrade to the second edition.
+It will contain several new chapters with about 50% more content than the first edition.
+Now, when you buy the first edition, you get a free upgrade to the second edition.

 ## Guidelines summary

 - Resist mirroring implementation details in a function name
+- Resist describing current implementation details in a function name
 - Name functions one level of abstraction higher than their implementation
-- Context matters
-- Choose names from your application domain
+- Choose names from your application lexicon

 ## Image attributions